mikolalex/mrr/README.md

    return isNaN(num) ? '' : num;
 }, 'a',  'b']
 ```
-Here "c" is computable property, "a" and "b" are "arguments" - parent properties, which are passes as arguments to the "formula" - function (n, m) => ... .
+Here "c" is computable property - a "cell", "a" and "b" are "arguments" - parent properties, which are passes as arguments to the "formula" - function (n, m) => ... .
-You may add any number of dependent(computable) properties, each dependent property may have any number of arguments(more than 0).
+You may add any number of dependent(computable) properties, each dependent cell may have any number of arguments(more than 0).

 ### Asynchronous computing

 In most cases, you should use pure functions for calculating computable properties' values and avoid side-effect.
 But sometimes you may need to make something asynchronous, e.g. ajax request.
 For this case, use "async" type.
-When using 'async' type, the first parameter in function is always callback function, which you should call to return the value for computed property.
+When using 'async' type, the first parameter in function is always callback function, which you should call to return the value for computed property(cell).
 ```js

 withMrr({